BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 They are not used for training the model.
 The tracking features include:

 - **cc_num:** Unique identifier for each customer.
 - **trans_date_trans_time:** The time at which a user makes a transaction.
-In this simulation, this feature is automatically retrieved from the user’s system clock when they click **“Send Money”**
+In this simulation, this feature is automatically retrieved from the user’s system clock when they click **“Send Money”**.
 - **Merchant:** Who gets the money from the transaction.

 **Offline Features:** The user provides the system with these features before making a transaction.

+- **category**: The category of the transaction, such as personal care, food and dining, etc.
+- **amt**: The total amount of the transaction.
+- **lat** and **long**: The geographic coordinates of the user when making a transaction.
+  In a real system, this information would be retrieved via the user's GPS.
+  In this simulation, the coordinates are randomly generated when the user clicks "Send Money".
+- **merch_lat** and **merch_long**: The geographic coordinates of the recipient.
+Just like lat and long, they are generated randomly.